stuvie/SDEChallenge/README.md

 In order to support high-precision arithmetic, elements are stored in BigDecimal.

 I created 2 implementations, the best implementation is based on ArrayList, which is O(1) on average for inserts and O(1) on average for access and backed by a dynamically resizing array.
+The other advantage of ArrayList is that it consumes less memory than a LinkedList implementation, since the array is laid out on a continuous block of memory and doesn't need auxiliary pointers as found in a LinkedList.

 The other implementation was based on LinkedList, which is O(1) on inserts and O(n) on access and backed by a doubly-linked list.
+It is provided for illustration and comparison purposes.

 ### Assumptions
 In a given business context, it is normal to have a commonly-used form of moving average.
 For example, when analyzing stock prices you might be interested in the 5-day moving average.
 Thus, I decided to make the `sampleSize` a constructor parameter rather than a parameter on the `getMovingAverage()` function.